Fiordarancio/ludum-dare-58/README.md

 __Theme: Collector__

-Time to chill!
 Sit down and relax with your camera on a beautiful terrace: the sky is full of birds and you're a master at whistling.
 Just a few notes and they'll come for you to take a picture... it's just a matter of knowing what to sing!

 ## How to play